-The Danish construction industry has not moved in the same pace as other manufacturing industries when it comes to technology and digitalization.
-However, an increased focus on sophisticated 3D models for design work (such as BIM (Building Information Modelling) and VDC (Virtual Design)) seems to be a tendency that will affect the industry with the purpose of increasing productivity and efficiency in the construction industry.

-These models will be further elaborated with 4D/5D, which allows a dimension of time and economy in the modelling.
+Moreover, recent years' increased focus on sophisticated 3D models for design work (such as BIM (Building Information Modelling) and VDC (Virtual Design)) seems to be a tendency that will continue to affect the industry with the purpose of increasing productivity and efficiency in the construction industry.
+These models will be further elaborated with 4D/5D/6D/7D, which allows a dimension of time, cost, operation and maintenance, and sustainability in the modelling.
 This development should provide a greater insight and form the basis for innovation and new solutions.

-30. What do you anticipate to be the impact from the COVID-19 pandemic over the coming year?
+30. What do you anticipate to be the impact from ongoing supply chain issues and the escalation of material costs over the coming year?